-- Under the ‘Personal Information’ box, Click on ‘Personal Information Summary’.
+- Under the ‘Change’ box, Click on ‘Contact Information’.

-In order to remain current in the Washington University ENS, please be sure you keep your contact information updated in HRMS.
+In order to remain current in the Washington University ENS, please be sure you keep your contact information updated in Workday.

 Some Blackberry models require different browser settings in order to view and/or reply to the message.
 Details on browser configuration and what is needed to be able to confirm receipt of messages via Blackberry links: Please go to Options>Advanced Options>Browser – make sure the default browser configuration is the Blackberry Browser and the default MDS browser configuration is also the Blackberry Browser.
 You may also want to go to the Browser Push menu and ensure ‘Push’, ‘MDS Push’ and ‘WAP Push’ are all enabled.

 Blackberry devices provide up to three browser configurations: